 - Home Ownership

 As the 35th state to allow electronic insurance cards, Maryland permits drivers to show evidence of insurance on their mobile device when asked for proof of coverage by a law enforcement officer.
 Drivers may still use paper cards, if desired.

 It’s against the law to drive while uninsured in Maryland.
 If your coverage lapses, you’ll receive a fine that increases the longer you’re without coverage, up to $2,500 per vehicle.
 Additionally, your registration will be suspended, and driving with a suspended registration can lead to your vehicle being impounded and other penalties.

-It’s illegal for individuals to operate a vehicle in Maryland with the following BAC percentages:
+It is illegal for Georgians to operate a motor vehicle with the following BAC percentages:

 .04%+ for commercial vehicle drivers